 related to the Israelites.
 Their idolatry is denounced by God as an abomination.
 Sometimes used to symbolise the insidious influences of unbelieving relatives in distracting Christians to worldliness.

-Money In O.T. times money was weighed as precious metals, usually silver, not counted, and the words gerah, bekah, shekel, maneh, and talent are all units of weight.
-The use of coinage, or metal discs with a “face value”, was coming in under Roman rule, but the old methods may still have been in use alongside.
-See under Weights and Measures.
-At Feb 06 prices, a shekel of silver would be £2.74 and a talent of silver £8228.54.
-Thus the redemption money was very approximately a half-hour’s wages for an unskilled labourer, while Naaman offered Gehazi over £16,000.
-In the parable in Matthew 18, a hundred denarii would represent one hundred days’ wages, or very roughly £5000, whereas ten thousand talents of silver would be worth over £82 million.
-If it were gold, it would be in the region of £5000 million.

-Money-changers Money was normally weighed as silver in Old Testament times, although the use of metal discs as tokens was introduced by the Romans.
-As many in scriptural times could not read or write, they were dependent on money-changers to provide, for instance, temple tribute money, and were taken advantage of by these persons in unfair weighing, which explains why Jesus cast them out of the temple as robbers.
-False weights or balances are firmly denounced by God in the law and in Proverbs.

 Moon A symbol in prophecy for derivative authority, the sun being the supreme source of heavenly rule, while the moon reflects its light.
 Thus the sun represents Christ and the moon the assembly.
 Also denounced as an object of idolatrous worship in Kings and Jeremiah.

 Moses Leader sovereignly chosen by God, writer of the Pentateuch and giver of the Law.
 His name is often used where the law is alluded to, and he still represented the law on the mount of transfiguration, as Elias did the prophets.